OpenPiRobotics/WebRobotControl/README.md

 ```

+You may need to change the values in the calls for setting your motors speeds in the function action starting from line 132.
+The Adafruit motor bonnet uses a float value between 0 and 1.

 ## Running the Code

 Note: It is important not to change the project's folder structure for the code to work.